Birigui: History

-As the major cities of the region, Birigui, emerged and grew from the Northwest Railway, built at the beginning of the century.
-In the beginning was a key in the clearing, located between the kilometers 259 and 261 that in 1908 happened to be a point of stop of locomotives.
-The town was founded on December 7, 1911 by Mr. Nicolau da Silva Nunes, an entrepreneurial Portuguese native of the Parish of Moutamorta, Trás-os-Montes.
+Birigui came to be settled via its location along the Brazil's Northwest Railway built at the beginning of the 20th century.
+In 1908, a clearing between kilometers 259 and 261, used as a locomotive waystation, was chosen as the location of a new settlement.
+The town was founded on December 7, 1911, by Mr. Nicolau da Silva Nunes, a Portuguese entrepreneur native of the Parish of Moutamorta, Trás-os-Montes.